UN climate summit lands pledges to slash emissions from cars, planes and ships | Headlines

 On Tuesday, the United States said it was setting a goal of achieving net-zero greenhouse gas emissions from its aviation sector by 2050, in line with a global pledge to do so by the International Air Transport Association.
 IATA's director general, Willie Walsh, said he expected airlines to beat an interim goal of meeting 5.2% of their needs with sustainable fuel by 2030, provided that energy companies increased their output.

+About 90% of the world's traded goods travel by sea, and shipping also accounts for about 3% of global emissions.
+U.S. Transportation Secretary Pete Buttigieg called the declaration "a big step forward ... for collective action".

-(Additional reporting by Nick Carey and William James, Writing by Richard Valdmanis; Editing by Kevin Liffey)
+He said the United States was urging the International Maritime Organisation to adopt a goal of zero emissions for all international shipping by 2050.
+(Additional reporting by Nick Carey and William James, Writing by Richard Valdmanis; Editing by Kevin Liffey and Janet Lawrence)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)